 These challenges will make it difficult to evaluate the impact of your efforts, but if your communications perform on their own (opens, clicks, positive responses, actions taken towards the product), they should have a positive effect on customer retention.

 Monitor individual and overall performance, and quickly kill non-performers.
-Bad communications can create dissatisfaction towards your service if you’re not careful.
+Bad communications can create dissatisfaction with your service if you’re not careful.

 How to Track SaaS Customer Retention